AutoCAD Classes & Certifications San Francisco

 Clean Energy

-Another prominent industry in San Francisco is clean energy.
+A prominent industry in San Francisco is clean energy.
 The city is considered a role model in this field because it has set ambitious power consumption goals, including becoming completely reliant on renewable energy over the next several years.
 This commitment has led to the city’s clean energy sector experiencing rapid growth in subindustries like solar panel construction.
 Those who work to create renewable energy solutions in the city sometimes use AutoCAD to design, test, and create blueprints for the renewable products and systems they create, including those for use in wind, solar, hydroelectric, or nuclear sub-industries.

 Manufacturing

-Manufacturing is the leading industry in the Bay Area.
+Manufacturing is one of the leading industries in the Bay Area.
 In 2022, over a tenth of the GDP of the San Francisco metro area was generated from manufacturing industries in the area.
 Those with AutoCAD training can use their skills in a manufacturing-related career by assisting manufacturers with product design.
 AutoCAD assists with creating intricate digital drawings and 3D product models, which allow those in manufacturing to analyze the product’s design from all angles and as a whole.

 Aerospace